 Update, March 2014

-Turns out that I’m not the only one that the temple disturbed, even General Authorities are award of this fact as evidenced here:
+Turns out that I’m not the only one that the temple disturbed, even General Authorities are aware of this fact as can be seen here:

-Maybe that is why they changed the ceremonies to remove the blood oaths, I think it would do the leaders of the church some good to read up on how cults are formed because just removing the blood oaths isn’t enough to remove the creepy feeling some people get as evidence by my sons experience.
+Maybe that is why they changed the ceremonies to remove the blood oaths, I think it would do the leaders of the church some good to read up on how cults are formed.
+Because just removing the blood oaths isn’t enough to remove the creepy feeling some people get as evidenced by my sons experience.